 It is Camano Island Fire and Rescue's goal, as stated in the Long Range Facilities Feasibility Study, to have Basic Life Support (2 Firefighter / Emergency Medical Technicians) respond within seven (7) minutes 85% of the time.
-(Long term goal of under five (5) minutes)
+(Long term goal of under five (5) minutes.)

-Camano Island Fire and Rescue met the department's standard of Basic Life Support.
-The overall average response/travel time for the first emergency unit with a minimum of two (2) Emergency Medical Technicians was eight minutes and twenty-seven seconds (8:27).
-Response times exceed the department's "goal" due to long distances traveled from station to emergency scene and the area from which resources respond.
+Camano Island Fire and Rescue's overall average response/travel time for the first emergency unit with a minimum of two (2) Emergency Medical Technicians was nine minutes and fifty-five seconds (9:55).
+Response times are affected due to long distances traveled from station to emergency scene and the area from which resources respond.